har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 ## Power Off
 To power off, press the PWR button and hold (~2 seconds) until you hear a confirmation audio tone.
 If the power LED was on, it will turn off as well.
 Release.

-## Audio mute toggle
+## Audio mute
-After the vario has finished booting and calibrating the gyro, a brief press of the PCCA button  will toggle the audio on and off.
+When the audio has finished initialization and is providing vario audio feedback, a brief press of the PCCA button  will toggle the audio on / off.

 This is convenient if you have set the zero-tone threshold to a negative value or close to zero and don't want the distraction of a beeping vario while you are hooked in to the glider and waiting to launch.